OpenScienceMOOC/Module-1-Open-Principles/content_development/script_intro.md

 ## Brief layout

-1. Introductory section (Jon)
+1. Introductory section (Paola)
 2. Middle section, comprising 6 short 30-120 second statements from each presenter (all)
-3. Conclusions (Jon)
+3. Conclusions (Paola)

-Introduction - Jon
+Introduction - Paola
 ------------
 "We live in a really exciting time for global research!
 All around the world are whispers of Open Science, also sometimes called Open Scholarship or Open Research.
 Often, the values and principles that underpin open research practices include things such as inclusivity, equity, and freedom.
 These are key to developing a sense of shared understanding of open science within the global research community, as well as connections with the wider 'open movement'.